X-Men (film): Plot

 Having left ahead of Storm and Cyclops, Logan finds Rogue on a train and convinces her to return.
-Before they can go, Magneto arrives, incapacitates Logan, and subdues Rogue, revealing it was she whom he wants rather than Logan.
-Although Xavier attempts to stop him by mentally controlling Sabretooth, he is forced to release his hold when Magneto threatens the police who have converged on the station, allowing the Brotherhood to escape with Rogue.
+Before they can go, Magneto arrives, incapacitates Logan, and subdues Rogue, revealing that he wanted her rather than Logan.
+Although Xavier attempts to stop Magneto by mentally controlling Sabretooth, he is forced to release his hold when Magneto threatens the police who have converged on the station.
+The Brotherhood escapes with Rogue.

 Kelly arrives at the school, and Xavier reads his mind to learn about Magneto's machine.
-Realizing the strain of powering it nearly killed him, the X-Men deduce he intends to transfer his powers to Rogue and use her to power it at the cost of her life.
+Realizing the strain of powering it nearly killed Magneto, the X-Men deduce that he intends to transfer his powers to Rogue and use her to power it at the cost of her life.
 Kelly's body rejects his mutation, and his body dissolves into liquid.
 Xavier attempts to locate Rogue using Cerebro, but Mystique's sabotage incapacitates him, and he falls into a coma.

-Fellow telepath and telekinetic Jean Grey fixes Cerebro.
-She uses it, learning that the Brotherhood plans to place their machine on Liberty Island and use it to "mutate" the world leaders meeting at a summit on nearby Ellis Island.
+Fellow telepath and telekinetic mutant Jean Grey uses Cerebro, learning that the Brotherhood plans to place their machine on Liberty Island and use it to "mutate" the world leaders meeting at a summit on nearby Ellis Island.
 The X-Men scale the Statue of Liberty, battling and overpowering the Brotherhood while Magneto transfers his powers to Rogue and activates the machine.
 As Logan confronts and distracts Magneto, Cyclops subdues him, allowing Logan to destroy the machine.
-He transfers his powers to Rogue, rejuvenating her while incapacitating himself.
+Logan transfers his powers to Rogue, rejuvenating her while putting himself into a coma.

-Xavier and Logan recover from their comas.
-The group also learns that Mystique escaped the island battle and is impersonating Kelly.
+After Xavier and Logan recover from their comas, the X-Men learn that Mystique escaped and is impersonating Kelly.
 Xavier leads Logan to his past at an abandoned military installation in Canada before visiting Magneto, now imprisoned in a polycarbonate complex.
 Magneto warns him that he intends to escape one day and continue the fight; Xavier replies that he will always be there to stop him.